iamandrew/synmoosh/www/index.md

 $CFG auto-completion
 ====================

-You can use moosh to generate fake class moodle_config which will contain public properties extracted from your current Moodle.
+You can use synmoosh to generate fake class moodle_config which will contain public properties extracted from your current Moodle.
 Properties will have PHP doc based on Moodle's documentation.
 If you're lazy, simply
- <a href="https://raw.githubusercontent.com/tmuras/moosh/master/includes/config.class.php">download</a> <a href="https://github.com/tmuras/moosh/blob/master/includes/config.class.php">config class for Moodle 2.9</a>.
+ <a href="https://raw.githubusercontent.com/tmuras/synmoosh/master/includes/config.class.php">download</a> <a href="https://github.com/tmuras/synmoosh/blob/master/includes/config.class.php">config class for Moodle 2.9</a>.

 To get it to work with PHP Storm, simply drop that file somewhere into your Moodle project files.
 ![$CFG autocompletion in PHP Storm](/images/cfg_autocompletion_phpstorm.png)